 Remember the song from Seven Brides for Seven Brothers: “They say if you “If marry in June, you’re a bride all your life?”
 Sounds great doesn’t it?
-What the song doesn’t say is that when you marry in the South in summer, you might have to contend with sweat, bugs, wilting flowers, melting cakes and unexpected summer showers — not to mention 100% humidity that will inevitably lead to annoying up-do re-dos.
+What the song doesn’t say is that when you marry in the South in June, July or August, you might have to contend with unexpected summer showers — not to mention 100% humidity that will inevitably lead to annoying up-do re-dos.

 Even with all that, summer weddings in New Orleans are still better than summer weddings anywhere else.
 The food, the music, the traditions…. they all make up for it.
 Here are ten tips for dealing with the heat.

 - Choose a venue with a balcony, terrace, courtyard or garden along with access to an air-conditioned space.
 As long as your guests can escape to air-conditioning or duck in if you get a little rain, they’ll be happy.

 - Rent A/C units and provide cooling gadgets.
 Get little fans customized with your name and wedding date.

 - Watch those metal chairs if you have outside seating.
 Arrange for chair cushions or slip covers.

 - Choose wedding apparel made of cool fabrics and consider forgoing the veil and train.

 - Hire a hairdresser for your wedding party who understands New Orleans weather.
 Choose sleeker, pulled back styles over curls and up-dos.
 Also, you might want to think twice about putting flowers in your hair.
 They tend to wilt in super-hot weather.